 All program requirements, including the successful defense of the dissertation, must be completed within seven (7) years of first enrollment in the doctoral program.
-If a student becomes inactive for one year or more, that student must reapply for admission to the Ed.D program.
-At that time, the student must meet all current program and catalog requirements and will be given five (5) years (from the date of the re-application) to complete all program requirements, including the successful defense of the dissertation.
+If a student becomes inactive for one year or more, that student must reapply for admission to the doctoral program.
+At that time, the student must meet all current program and catalog requirements and will be given five (5) years (from the date of the readmission) to complete all program requirements, including the successful defense of the dissertation/completion of the action research project.